SAP-archive/utils-pptx-templater/README.md

 The pptxtemplater modifies powerpoint template and provided data before docxtemplater generates the final version of the document.

-This module can be used only in combination with [docxtemplater](https://github.com/open-xml-templating/docxtemplater).
+This module can be used only in combination with [docxtemplater][docxtemplater].

 Installation